Who We Are

 Kona:

-Kona is a newer addition to the team, acquired in May of 2025.
-Kona loves to be around Whiskey, and the two are inseparable.
+Kona is the best horse anyone could ask for!
+He joined our program in May of 2025.
+Kona loves to be around Whiskey, eat plenty of treats, and splash in his water bucket.
 Kona is a registered APHA paint horse who was in and out of the showing circuit in northern Utah for much of his younger years.
 He was brought to St. George by his former owners and used in the local 4-H. Kona is a wonderful all around horse with a big personality.
 He is great with kids and has been an awesome addition to the Adams Equestrian family.

 Reference Letter